nurfnick/Mathematical_Musings/README.md

 To see this just note that $y= \frac{x^2-1}2$.

 2. Next file I uploaded explored random project matricies and the fact that on average, they will preserve the length of a higher dimensional vector.
 I found this result quite shocking when I read about it.
 My baby Monte Carlo simulation clearly holds that it is true.
 This result is related to the Johnson-Lindenstrauss Lemma.

+3. I learned some dynamical programming so I applied it to A. Wells favorite example in American sports, the seven game series.
+You can compute the probability of winning the series based on your advantage of winning each game.